In this article:

 How Do Hard Inquiries Affect Shopping for Loans?

 When you're shopping around for the best rates on a mortgage, auto loan or other large loan, you may apply with several lenders, which will cause a separate hard inquiry from each one to appear on your credit report.
 But that doesn't mean your credit score will plummet, as most credit scoring models weigh multiple inquiries for mortgage or auto loans as one inquiry if they are made within a certain time period (14 to 45 days, depending on the scoring model).
+In fact, the newest scoring models from FICO® and VantageScore® completely ignore multiple inquiries for mortgage and auto loans within a short period of time.
+So you can shop for that dream car or home without worrying about your credit scores.

 How to Reduce the Impact of Hard Inquiries on Your Credit